-SNo Impact Category Entitlements Implementation Guidelines b Agricultural land owners: (i) who are marginal farmers; and (ii) who become marginal farmers or landless due to the land acquisition for this project; will be entitled for Rs.
-50,000/- as interim payment in lieu of annuity policy.
-As and when GoTN issues rules regarding onetime/annuity payment towards economic rehabilitation, the difference, if any, will be paid to the affected land owner.
-2 Loss of residential structure а In addition to Compensation for land and Assistances listed above under S.No.1 Cash compensation at PWD plinth area rates for structure without depreciation and with 100% solatium For partly affected structures, the DP will have the option of claiming compensation for the entire structure, if the remaining portion is unviable. b Right to salvage affected materials С One time assistance of Rs.25,000 to all households who lose a cattle shed d One time assistance of Rs.25,000 for each affected family of an artisan or self employed and who has to relocate. е An alternative house as per IAY specifications in rural areas and a constructed house/flat of minimum 50 sq.m. in urban areas or cash in lieu of house if opted (the cash in lieu of house will be Rs.70,000/- in line with GoI IAY standards in rural areas and Rs.1,50,000 in case of urban areas), for those who do not have any homestead land and who have to relocate.
+SNo Impact Category Entitlements Implementation Guidelines b Agricultural landowners whose livelihood is lost due to the land acquired will be entitled for Rs.
+5,25,200 as onetime payment in lieu of annuity policy.
+Any affected family whose livelihood is primarily dependant (loses one third of the annual family income due to the acquisition of the said agricultural land) on the agricultural land acquired alone will be treated as livelihood loss.
+2 Loss of residential structure In addition to Compensation for land and Assistances listed above under S.No.1 а Cash compensation at PWD plinth area rates for structure without depreciation and with 100% solatium When the project activities affect part of a structure belonging to titleholder, then the structure-owner will be entitled for compensation for the entire structure , b Right to salvage affected materials С One time assistance of Rs.30,050 to all families who lose a cattle shed d One time assistance of Rs.30,050 for each affected family of an artisan or self-employed and who has to relocate. е An alternative house as per IAY specifications in rural areas and a constructed house/flat of minimum 50 sq.m. in urban areas or cash in lieu of house if opted (the cash in lieu of house will be Rs.1,70,000 in line with Gol IAY standards in rural areas and Rs.1,80,290 in case of urban areas), for those who do not have any homestead land and who have to relocate.
 Stamp duty and registration charges will be borne in case of new houses or sites.
-Patta will be issued in the name of the wife/women 3 of the household f One time subsistence allowance of Rs.36,000/- for affected households who require to relocate due to the project g Shifting assistance of Rs.50,000/- for those who have to relocate h One time Resettlement Allowance of Rs.50,000/- for those who have to relocate
+Patta will be issued in the name of the wife/women of the family The site will be provided with all infrastructural amenities in line with RFCTLARR Act. f One time subsistence allowance of Rs.43,270 for affected families who require to relocate due to the project g Shifting assistance of Rs.60,100 for those who have to relocate